December 21, 2024

 “Pepco supports the opportunity for end-use load customers to co-locate where it can be done without threatening reliability.
 Because the new loads are end-use customers, state law, rather than the [Federal Power Act], determines the retail rate treatment of these arrangements,” the Exelon subsidiary said in its proposal, submitted in August along with those of its five sister utilities.

 Ahead of the deadline for comments on the proposals, Exelon petitioned FERC on Sept.
-30 for an order declaring that PJM’s generator interconnection procedures under Order 2003 only apply to end-use generation, not load.
+30 for an order declaring that PJM’s generator interconnection procedures under Order 2003 apply only to end-use generation, not load.
 (See related story, Exelon Asks FERC to Weigh in on Co-location Dispute with Constellation.)

 “Exelon’s request should be rejected for what it is: another attempt by a monopoly utility to preserve and increase its market share at the expense of competition and economic development, including the critical and urgent national security need for artificial intelligence and data centers,” Constellation said.